dbt-labs/corp/handbook/working_and_growing_here.md

 ## [Making a Referral](https://www.notion.so/dbtlabs/How-to-make-a-referral-3d44f9f6b52e49ba8730a3bb48ed2201?pvs=4)

 Who better to find great people to work here than great people that already work here?
-We don't currenly offer a referral bonus program but that shouldn't stop you from sending any and all referrals our way!
+We don't currently offer a referral bonus program but that shouldn't stop you from sending any and all referrals our way!

 ### Who should you refer?